durgadhatri/DurgaODLdoc/rds_and_ec2/rdspage1.md

-# Connecting an AWS RDS DB Instance through EC2
+# Creating EC2 and RDS

 Follow the steps below to get started with the lab.